Datastore (VMware) service

 The Datastore (VMware) service monitors the storage location for virtual machine files on ESXi servers.

 N-able N-central uses the CIM services and ports for monitoring.
-MOB access is also required for this service.
+Managed Object Browser (MOB) access is also required for this service.

 The agent can monitor up to 100 datastores.